KV43

-Tomb KV43 is the tomb of Pharaoh Thutmose IV in the Valley of the Kings in Luxor, Egypt.
-It has a dog-leg shape, typical of the layout of early 18th Dynasty tombs.
+Tomb KV43 is the burial place of Thutmose IV, a pharaoh of the Eighteenth Dynasty in the Valley of the Kings in Luxor, Egypt.
+He was interred with two of his children who predeceased him.
+The tomb has a dog-leg shape, typical of the layout of early Eighteenth dynasty tombs.
 KV43 was rediscovered in 1903 by Howard Carter, excavating on behalf of Theodore M. Davis.